Somatic Symptom Disorder

-Somatic symptom disorder involves a person having a significant focus on physical symptoms, such as pain, weakness or shortness of breath, that results in major distress and/or problems functioning.
-The individual has excessive thoughts, feelings and behaviors relating to the physical symptoms.
-The physical symptoms may or may not be associated with a diagnosed medical condition, but the person is experiencing symptoms and believes they are sick (that is, not faking the illness).
+Somatic symptom disorder is diagnosed when a person has a significant focus on physical symptoms, such as pain, weakness or dizziness, to a level that results in major distress and/or problems with daily activities.
+The individual has excessive worries, feelings and behaviors relating to the physical (somatic) symptoms.
+Sometimes people experience the symptoms even though they do not have a diagnosed medical condition.
+Other times people experience more concern about symptoms than would be expected with their diagnosed medical condition.
+Even though they do not have a diagnosed medical condition or experience the symptoms out of proportion to their diagnosed condition, they truly experience the symptoms (that is, not faking the illness).

 Somatic symptom disorder is a complex illness that calls for consistent and reassuring relationships with confident and supportive healthcare providers.
 Often at the center is uncertainty and lack of trust in one’s own ability to tell the difference between normal bodily sensations and those that signal harm.
 It can be very challenging for individuals, family members and healthcare professionals alike to tell if new symptoms relate to a major illness or routine feelings of discomfort.